OBOAcademy/obook/docs/tutorial/fhkb.md

 ```
 Again, asserting birth years for all individuals can be a bit tedious.
 The reader
-can find a convenience snapshot of the ontology at this stage athttp://owl.cs.
+can find a convenience snapshot of the ontology at this stage at http://owl.cs.manchester.ac.uk/tutorials/fhkbtutorial
-manchester.ac.uk/tutorials/fhkbtutorial.
 ```

 We now have an ABox with individuals with fact assertions to data indicating a birth year.
-We can, if we wish, also add a class restriction to thePersonclass saying that each and every instance of the class `Person` holds a data property to an integer and that this property is called ‘hasBirthYear’.
+We can, if we wish, also add a class restriction to the `Person` class saying that each and every instance of the class `Person` holds a data property to an integer and that this property is called ‘hasBirthYear’.
 As usual when deciding whether to place such a restriction upon a class, ask whether it is true that each and every instance of the class holds that property; this is exactly the same as we did for the object properties in Chapter 4.
 Everyone does have a birth year, even if it is not known.

 Once birth years have been added to our individuals, we can start asking some questions.